ferasku123/Enumeration/3-nfs/root-squash/README.md

 why?

-because the /data folder in server the presmission is -rw-r--r--
+because the /data folder in server the presmission is drwxr-xr-x

 #`ls -ld /data`